Kiranjith83/ALML/Notes/AIMLNotes.md

 - "Term Frequency" = How frequent does a word appear
 - "Inverse" = Makes common words less meaning ful
 - "Document Frequency" = Number of document in which terms occur.
+- TF - term frequency (Words frequency)
+- IDF - Inverse Document frequency (Sentence Frequency )
+- Helps to find which words in a sentence is more significant.
 - The, and will be less important words in most of the context
 - Shows us the popularity of a words or words in text data by making common words like "the" or "and" less important.
 - Represents how important a word or words are to a given set of text by providing appropriate weights to terms that are common and less common in the text